suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The Manifest Processor MUST prevent tampering with the cached results, e.g. through tamper-evident memory.
 If the Manifest Processor caches the results of these checks, it MUST eliminate this cache if:

-* Any Fetch, or Copy operation targets the Dependency Manifest's Component ID
+* Any Fetch, or Copy operation targets the Dependency's Component ID
 * An Abort is encountered
 * A Procedure completes